shassem/ITI-FProject-Jenkins/README.md

 CI stage:

-- A new image is built with a version number equals to the build number inside Jenkins.
+- Building the image with a version number equals to the Jenkins build number.
 - Passing the Dockerhub credentials in order to login.
-- Pushing the new image to Dockerhub. <br />
+- Pushing the new image to Dockerhub.

 BUILD_NUMBER is an environment variable.

 CD stage: